Updated June 2, 2023

-Big Data Analytics Techniques in Hospitality Industry –
+Introduction to Big Data Analytics Techniques

 The importance of social media marketing and its effects on customer care:

-Today desktops are gaining less popularity because mobile devices are capable of performing all if not more functions than a desktop computer.
-Even brands are looking at mobile devices because they help them to connect with customers, clients and partners in an effective manner.
-Tablets and mobile phones are today the mediums through which brands can take their connection to the next level.
-Many hospitality related brands are now finding that smartphones fit their strategic vision, operational methods and budgets better than traditional desktops and computers.
-For instance, concierge professionals can effectively engage and connect with their guests from any place on the property and take care of their needs in a real time when they have access to fast smartphone devices.
-In addition, smartphones are more often cost-effective in comparison with the purchase and maintenance of desktop computers.
+Today desktops are gaining less popularity because mobile devices can perform all functions than desktop computers.
+Even brands are looking at mobile devices to help them to connect with customers, clients, and partners effectively.
+Today, tablets and mobile phones are the mediums through which brands can take their connection to the next level.
+Many hospitality-related brands now find that smartphones fit their strategic vision, operational methods, and budgets better than traditional computers.
+For instance, concierge professionals can effectively engage and connect with their guests from any place on the property and take care of their needs in real time when they have access to fast smartphone devices.
+In addition, smartphones are more often cost-effective than purchasing and maintaining desktop computers.

-The second category of customers is, therefore, a bigger investment for the hotel brands as they provide more value to them.
-Identifying these customers are extremely important for hotel brands and restaurant but it becomes difficult for hotels to track these customers through a single visit.
-Take, for example, two different customers.
-While one may come to the hotel and spend his entire earnings on a lifetime holiday idea, on the other hand, there might be another customer who spends very little on extra services, but might be a person who returns on a regular interval to the hotel and therefore have a higher long-term value.
-Big data analytics techniques can help hotels to make this distinction in an effective manner.Image source: pixabay.com
+Therefore, the latter customers are valuable and a bigger investment for the hotel brands.
+Identifying these customers is extremely important for hotel brands and restaurants, but it becomes difficult for hotels to track them through a single visit.
+For example, consider two different customers.
+One may come to the hotel and spend his entire earnings on a lifetime holiday idea.
+At the same time, another customer will spend very little on extra services but regularly comes to the hotel.
+Therefore he is a higher long-term value for the hotel.
+Big data analytics techniques can help hotels to make this distinction in an effective manner.

-Understanding the needs of the customers and fulfilling them in an effective fashion is one way in which the hotel brand tried to capture and integrate their goals with customer expectations.
-Further, the hotel brand also placed the findings of these analytic reports in the hands of their staff who could then easily anticipate the consumer needs through just a click on their phone.
-Housekeeping staff could receive real-time updates about the needs of the customers and fulfil them without any issues and problems.
-As mentioned above customer relationships are an integral part of the success of any hotels and brands must focus on them to ensure better returns and profits.
-Big data analytics techniques provide hotels with direct and important data that can help big data analytics companies to achieve that goal in a successful manner.
+Understanding and fulfilling the customers’ needs is one way the hotel brand tried to capture and integrate its goals with customer expectations.
+Further, the hotel brand can submit the analytic reports to their staff, who could easily anticipate the consumer needs through a click on their phone.
+Housekeeping staff could receive real-time updates about the needs of the customers and fulfill them without any issues or problems.
+As mentioned above, customer relationships are an integral part of the success of any hotel brand.
+They must focus on ensuring better returns and profits for customers.
+Big data analytics techniques provide hotels with direct and important data that can help big data analytics companies achieve that goal successfully.

 The future of big data analytics techniques in the hospitality sector